Downlink/test/Readme.md

   });
 });
 ```
 ### Client to monitor device1 gpio inputs and control device2 gpio outputs
 ```js
 $ npm install m2m
 ```
+There are two ways we can access the gpio input and output pins from our remote devices.

+The 1st one is to create a local device object for each remote devices.
 ```js
 const m2m = require('m2m');